Living-with-machines/AtypicalAnimacy/README.md

 To train and evaluate the LSTM classifier, run the following notebook:
 * `code/train_LSTM_seq_classifiers.ipynb`

-## Description of the datasets
+## Datasets and resources

 Experiments are performed on two different datasets:
-* _Stories_ dataset: generated from the animacy dataset created in
+* **_Stories_ dataset:** dataset described in Tables 1 and 3 of the paper, generated from the animacy dataset annotated in
   > Jahan, Labiba, Geeticka Chauhan, and Mark Finlayson.
 "A new approach to animacy detection."
 In Proceedings of the 27th International Conference on Computational Linguistics, pp. 1-12.
 2018.
   Run `code/setup.ipynb` to download it and convert it to the format used in our experiments.

-* _19thC Machines_ dataset: Atypical animacy dataset, annotated by us, based on nineteenth-century sentences in English extracted from an open dataset of nineteenth-century books digitized by the British Library (available [here](https://data.bl.uk/digbks/db14.html), DOI [10.21250/db14](https://doi.org/10.21250/db14), British Library Labs, 2014).
-This dataset contains 598 sentences containing mentions of machines.
-Each sentence has been annotated according to the animacy and humanness of the machine in the sentence.
-You can download the annotated dataset used in our experiments [here](https://bl.iro.bl.uk/work/ns/323177af-6081-4e93-8aaf-7932ca4a390a).
+* **_19thC Machines_ dataset:** atypical animacy dataset, described in Tables 2 and 3 of the paper, annotated by us, based on nineteenth-century sentences in English extracted from an [open dataset of nineteenth-century books digitized by the British Library](https://data.bl.uk/digbks/db14.html).
+Run `code/setup.ipynb` to download it and convert it to the format used in our experiments.

-  A publication containing the guidelines of the dataset is **coming soon**.
+* **[Coming soon]** Historical BERT and Word2vec models trained on the [_19thC BL Books_](https://data.bl.uk/digbks/db14.html) dataset. :construction:

 ## Evaluation results